Orb-Workshop/bundledeuch/README.md

 # bundledeuch
 **bundledeuch**, is a drop-in Counter-Strike 2 TypeScript Bundling Template using Bun.

-## How to use with a newly created CS2 Workshop Project named '<project-name>'
+## How to use with a newly created CS2 Workshop Project named <project-name>

 ### Step 1 - Installing